project-imas/sentry-app/README.md

 In progress...

-After downloading the app, start by inititalizing the cocoapods.
+After downloading the repo, start by inititalizing the cocoapods.
 If you have not installed cocoapods yet, see the [cocoapods installation guide](http://guides.cocoapods.org/using/getting-started.html) for instructions.
 After cocoapods has been installed, simply run the following command while in the project directory:

     pod install

 This should install all pods needed for the project.
 Then open the sentry-app.xcworkspace file (instead of the .xcodeproj file) to work on the app.

 In order to pair your app with the sentry app's single-sign-on capability, see the [single-sign-on readme](https://github.com/project-imas/single-sign-on) for instructions.

 In order to create a customized passcode policy, see the [passcode-check readme](https://github.com/project-imas/passcode-check) for the instructions.

+System Monitor contains some functions that are not available to the iPhone Simulator, and will cause the app to not run on the Simulator.
+Run the app directly on a device instead.
+The device has a debugger check, so be prepared for the app to crash if running from xcode.
+Open the app from the device to run without the debugger.

 ## Future capabilities